-February 1: Applications are now open.
+April 5: Applications are now being accepted on a rolling basis for remaining workshop spots.
 Please read the following instructions carefully and gather all the required materials before beginning the online form, as once started there is no way to save it and return later.

 In 2016, we will consider applications in two groups as follows:

 April 4, 2016: Priority Admission and Financial Aid Deadline

 Applications for regular admission received by 11:59 p.m.
 Pacific time on April 4 will be considered in a single batch.

 In addition, April 4 is the deadline for all applications for financial assistance, including housing assistance.
 For more information, visit the financial assistance page.

 We encourage you to take advantage of the availability of the form as soon as possibile, so that you can get your submission out of the way and so that our Web site isn’t overwhelmed at the last minute.
 (We’ll do our best to accommodate the traffic!)

 Applicants who submit their forms by April 4 will be notified of admissions decisions by May 5 at the latest.
 Accepted applicants from this early round of admissions will have until May 20 to submit payment.

 After April 4: Rolling Admissions for Remaining Workshop Spots